YasminAR16/StudentScheduler/README.md

 # StudentScheduler

-A website will be developed that will create multiple mock schedules for students depending on the given criteria they give it.
-The criteria will be gathered from the following five categories: classes taken, current academic courses offered, major/core requirements, student’s interests, and student’s desired times to have classes.
-In addition, the categories will be ranked by the student to prioritize the criteria when creating the mock schedules.
-The algorithms used to create the possible mock schedules will be simulated annealing and bipartite matching.
+Students find it incredibly frustrating to register for classes at Xavier University.
+They must independently find courses and create multiple schedules.
+My project focuses on creating a system that combines DegreeWorks and Xavier’s registration system to provide five mock-up schedules for students using the simulated annealing algorithm.
+It relies on the given criteria from the following five categories: classes taken, current academic courses offered, major/core requirements, student’s interests, and student’s desired times to have classes.
+This will aid students to have options before them that fit their needs when the time comes to register for classes.

-Software to currently inform students on what classes they are missing and what classes are being offered/will be offered already exists with DegreeWorks and Xavier’s registration system.
-However, a system that combines the two to provide a mock-up schedule for students does not exist.
-This would aid students to have options before them that fit their needs when the time comes to register for classes.
-It would enforce the idea of needing to have particular courses to graduate but also take into account choices in interests and in desired class time.

 ## Getting Started